Creating Cocktails at Home — Shake to Win

 Start with an Apéritif

 The same applies when you are out.
 When ordering drinks at the bar, you have control (or you should).
-Confidently ask the bartender to eliminate sugar additions or add more sugar if desired.
-Any good bartender will happily oblige your polite request.
+Confidently ask the bartender to remove sugar or add more if desired.
+Any good bartender will happily oblige your polite request — they have simple syrup at the ready.
 When you order a steak in a restaurant, you ask for it to be done to your liking; a drink is no different.
+Of course, this doesn’t mean that you can order additional alcohol without an up-charge!

 Your Kitchen is not a Bar